𝐓𝐡𝐞 𝐆𝐨𝐬𝐩𝐞𝐥 𝐨𝐟 𝐉𝐨𝐡𝐧 𝐚𝐧𝐝 𝐭𝐡𝐞 𝐇𝐞𝐥𝐥𝐞𝐧𝐢𝐳𝐚𝐭𝐢𝐨𝐧 𝐨𝐟 𝐉𝐞𝐬𝐮𝐬

 This gnosis tills man’s evil nature and produces fertile ground so that the perfect God and the flawed Man can meet and establish a fellowship.
 Like other Greek philosophical constructs: beauty, wisdom, and truth, Jesus, as the Logos, becomes God.

 The Hellenization of Jesus is complete in John.
-Jesus’ eschatological, or end of the world, message is removed, and Jesus instead comforts those who have vigilantly awaited his second coming:
+Jesus’ eschatological, or end of the world, the message is removed, and Jesus instead comforts those who have vigilantly awaited his second coming:

 In my father’s house are many mansions: if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again, and receive you unto myself; that where I am, there ye may be also.
 (5)

-John’s Jesus is preparing their proper place and it is on his timetable, not theirs, and in due course he will let them know when it is ready.
+John’s Jesus is preparing their proper place and it is on his timetable, not theirs, and in due course, he will let them know when it is ready.
 Nearly two thousand years later, we are still waiting for John’s mansions to materialize.

 It is possible that the author of John was heavily influenced by the Essenes, a mystical ascetic Jewish sect who sequestered themselves from civilization and waited for the Parousia, the apocalyptic end of the world.
-There are similarities between Essenic writings such as the famous Dead Sea Scrolls and John such as the belief that men must repent spiritually and then be baptised to become purified in that spirit.
+There are similarities between Essenic writings such as the famous Dead Sea Scrolls and John such as the belief that men must repent spiritually and then be baptized to become purified in that spirit.

-This concept is alien to Messianic Judaism, but baptism was practiced by the Essenes who, in turn, learned it from the Greek Pythagorean mystery-cult.
+This concept is alien to Messianic Judaism, but baptism was practiced by the Essenes who, in turn, learned it from the Greek Pythagorean mystery cult.
 (6) Other similarities include the numerous allegories between the “light” and the “dark.”
 We are told that the “light shineth in darkness; and the darkness comprehended it not” in John 1:5 and later:

 While ye have light, believe in the light, that ye may be the children of light.
 These things spake Jesus, and departed, and did hide himself from them.
 (7)